 And as a portal, “see” the applications through a toolkit of resources that can aid in preparing for emerging and innovative careers and entrepreneurial pursuits in STEAM that’s inclusive of geoscience and geospatial technologies.

 So, let this website be a gateway to learning—connecting portals of learning via the five “Es” or Elements of GatewayGIS: (1) Expose, (2) Explore, (3) Expand, (4) Enhance, and (5) Educate.
 Discover it by clicking on images, bullet points, and links throughout the website.

-Since May 2019, GatewayGIS offers a community-building initiative in support of geoscience and geospatial technologies as part of STEAM (Science, Technology, Engineering, Arts, and Mathematics) career education, entrepreneurship, and workforce development for under-resourced, underrepresented preschool to 12th grade students.
-Services provided free of charge by skilled volunteers, working in collaboration with educators and community members.
+Since May 2019, GatewayGIS serves as an intermediary for community-building that integrates geospatial and emerging technologies in existing STEAM (Science, Technology, Engineering, Arts, and Mathematics) career education, entrepreneurship, and workforce development for under-resourced, underrepresented preschoolers to young adults and families.
+Services provided free of charge by skilled volunteers, working in collaboration with students, parents, community advocates, educators, researchers, and different representatives of universities, industry, and nonprofit organizations.
 As a model, it’s based on “giving back”—giving of time, talents, and resources.

 Motto: Act locally.
 Think globally.